TheFifthRider/simply-roleplaying-webapp/docs/basics/tests.md

 <br/>

-## Outcomes of Tests
+## Determining the Outcome

 Once the attribute, backgrounds, and skills are all chosen, the dice are rolled and the gamemaster compares the total result to the difficulty of the test and describes what happens.
-If a character's roll meets or exceeds the difficulty of the skill test they do whatever they set out to do and have minimized any associated risk.
+If a character's roll meets or exceeds the difficulty of the test, they do what they set out to do. have minimized any associated risk.
 If a character's roll does not meet the difficulty of the test, things get complicated.
 That doesn't necessarily mean that they don't accomplish their goal, but there will be certainly be dramatic consequences.

 If a character rolls particularly well or particularly poorly compared to the difficulty of the test, the outcome should be that much more significant.
 When a character rolls more than 10 below the difficulty of a test they suffer a **critical failure** and the risk realized becomes dramatically greater.
 Conversely, when a character rolls more than 10 above the difficulty of a test they have performed a **critical success** and not only do they complete whatever goal they set out to do but they also gain some kind of significant added benefit-- perhaps their success avoids all risk, or their success is to a degree that none thought possible.

 <br/>

-#### Progress as an Outcome

-Sometimes a goal is to make **progress** on a larger goal that can't be resolved by just one test, such as when the goal is making something complicated, taking out an enemy, or working as a crew to steer a ship through obstacles.
-The GM will create a progress meter for the overarching goal of the tests the players-- a total number to reach in order to accomplish the overall goal.
-Any tests that help accomplish the overall goal can help fill the meter.
-You can represent this meter just by a total number to hit, or you can draw it on a piece of paper to help illustrate the overall progress, whatever works best for your group.

-When a character **critically fails** on a test meant to help fill the meter they instead make things more complicated, either by falling victim to an existing risk or introducing a new one.
-When a character **fails** on a test to help fill the meter, they fill the progress meter by half of what they rolled.
-When a character **succeeds** on a test to help fill the meter, they fill the progress meter by what they rolled.
-When a character **critically succeeds** on a test to help fill the meter, they fill the progress meter by twice what they rolled.

-<br/>

-#### Outcomes in Competitions
+### Determining the Outcome of a Competition

 In all competitions, the risk each character faces in a competition is related to placing poorly compared to other competitors and the goal for each character in a competition is related to placing well.
 As a result, outcomes in competitions are better represented by ranking the competing characters from best to worst. which the gamemaster can then use to describe the result of the competition based on the relative placement of the competitors.

 In the case of a runaway winner or a thoroughly outclassed loser, the result of the competition is similarly dramatic to a standard test.
 A character who beats all other competing characters by 10 or more are considered to have dramatically blown away the competition by performing a **critical success**, gaining the benefits of a critical success as outlined above.
 A character who is beaten by 10 or more is considered to have been completely outclassed by the competition and suffers a **critical failure**, suffering the penalties of a critical failure as outlined above.

+<br/>

+## Example of a Test

 Let's bring it all together and walk through a test of ability using the **Sell Questionable Goods to a Local Merchant** example above: